erithobra/express-controllers/README.md

 So far in our `fruit-app` we have a model which interacts with the data, we have views which has all our EJS files but we don't have controllers yet.

-So in order to follow MVC archotecture, we will start by creating `controllers` folder under `fruitcontr-app`.
+So in order to follow MVC architecture, we will start by creating `controllers` folder under `fruitcontr-app`.

 1. `mkdir controllers`
 1. `type nul > controllers/fruits.js`